-Claim: Description of how the Titanic's sinking led to the creation of the Cinco de Mayo observance.
+Claim: Cargo lost in the Titanic's sinking led to the creation of the Cinco de Mayo observance.

 Example:[Collected via e-mail, 1997]